Liquidity Cycles Explained: When Markets Really Turn

 Another case is the March 2020 Pivot.
 The Fed didn't just lower rates; they launched massive standing repo facilities.
 This caused the Bloomberg US Financial Conditions Index to rebound sharply.
 Those who waited for "better economic data" missed the fastest 50% rally in history, as the liquidity surge decoupled from the reality of the lockdowns within weeks.

-Liquidity Monitoring Framework
+Liquidity Framework

-Avoiding Common Analytical Traps
+Avoiding Analytical Traps

 One major error is assuming that interest rate hikes always equal tightening.
 This is a false correlation.
 If the Fed raises rates but the Treasury spends down the TGA, the market can still rise because liquidity is more important than the cost of capital in the short term.
 Always look at the volume of money, not just its price.